kebalicious/kebalicious/README.md

 #### Peace be upon you ❤️

-I am **Iqbal,** a software developer based in Malaysia.
+I am **Kebal,** a software developer based in Malaysia.
 I enjoy building things and thus far had built some web-based systems.
 Apart of writing codes, I love to read and follow up the latest updates on IT news, and keep improving myself to be better in this awesome industry.

 **Backend:** Laravel, Yii2, MariaDB

-**Frontend:** Vue.js, HTML5, CSS3, Bootstrap 5, Tailwind CSS 💅🏻
+**Frontend:** Vue.js, TailwindCSS, HTML5, CSS3, Bootstrap 5, Alpine.js 💅🏻

-**OMW:** Flutter, MongoDB
+**Just Learn the Basic:** Next.js, Flutter

+Looking forward to deep learn in Flutter, and AWS

 ___

 You can find me on:

 <a href="https://www.linkedin.com/in/miqbalhakim05">LinkedIn</a>&nbsp;|&nbsp;<a href="https://miqbalhakim.github.io">Portfolio</a>&nbsp;

+Psstt..
+I code on  macOS